Tips that will improve your fiction writing and make your book memorable

 Reading good dialogue makes readers feel like they're actually listening in on a real conversation.
 Because of this, it can be very disruptive if the author keeps butting in to tell readers that the speaker intoned or declared or asserted or retorted.
 It may seem like using "said" repeatedly in dialogue tags is repetitive, but in fact the little word is so inconspicuous, it just fades into the background—which is exactly what we want when we're trying to listen in on a good conversation.

-The rare deviation is fine (asked, in particular, seems to be okay once in a while), but if you find yourself using a colorful synonym for every dialogue tag in your manuscript or screenplay, you may be doing more harm than good.
+The rare deviation is fine (asked, in particular, seems to be okay once in a while), but if you find yourself using a colorful synonym for every dialogue tag in your book or screenplay, you may be doing more harm than good.

 Sometimes a well-placed and specific adverb or adjective strengthens or clarifies an image.
 However, many writers, in a misguided attempt to make their fiction writing descriptive, overuse these words.
 If you master the use of precise nouns and verbs (see tip number one), you'll almost certainly avoid the bad habit of propping up a weak verb or noun with a host of intrusive modifiers, as in the following example: